 Self and Place in Art: Mapping the Landscape and Ourselves

 Each of us views the natural world through a lens that has meaning for us.
-Sharing their reflections of the local landscape, students take an imaginative leap and create their own original destinations.
-They make stamps of elements they want to include and try out an array of printmaking techniques.
-Self portraits give kids a chance to envision themselves anew, using color, shape, and line.
-At the heart of the investigation is a belief that in order to fully have a sense of place, one must first come to know oneself.
+Considering the local landscape, students take an imaginative leap and create their own original destinations.
+They make stamps of elements to include while trying out an array of printmaking techniques.
+Self-portraits give students a chance to envision themselves anew, using color, shape, and line.
+At the heart of the investigation is a belief that to fully have “a sense of place,” one must first come to know oneself.

 Galvanizing Connections between the Landscape and Ourselves